/Blog

 But be warned!
 As the project grows, other departments may want to expand functionality or add new workflows.
 It’s important to remain focused and scale only when it aligns with your organizational objectives and offers clear, substantial gains.

-Tip 4: Set challenging but realistic deadlines
+Tip 4: Set ambitious, but achievable, deadlines

 Tip 5: Don’t underestimate change management